Carla Janes-Heneghan, Author of

 WELCOME

-The adventures of Taylor Keiko Mochizuki and Sir Ruben Rainbow revolve around the heartbreak of a child falling behind her friends in school.
+The adventures of Taylor Keiko Mochizuki and Sir Rubén Rainbow revolve around the heartbreak of a child falling behind their friends in school.
 Keiko struggles, but fails, to learn to read.
 It is a 'Wizard of Oz' type story, but it is Keiko, not Dorothy, who loses her happiness.
-The stories are filled with colorful pictures.

 Keiko is brave and smart.
 She swims like a fish underwater, and she can throw a baseball better than the boys.
 In Rainbowland she will learn to read.

-The kindness, the empathy, and the love given to Dorthy by the Simple Scarecrow, the Tin Man, and the Cowardly Lion as they head for Oz transfers to little Mousey, who lives in Ruben's pocket, Maleeka, the heart of Rainbowland, and Shawneen, as Oz himself.
+The kindness, the empathy, and the love given to Dorothy by the Simple Scarecrow, the Tin Man, and the Cowardly Lion as they head for Oz, transfers to little Mousey who lives in Ruben's pocket, Maleeka, the heart of Rainbowland, and Shawneen, as Oz himself.
+Babu Mischief brings to the stories Mischief and fun.
+All stories are illustrated.

-American children are falling behind the children of the world in literacy.
-Many schools, ABC books, and television videos have not impacted the numbers.
-When a child falls behind in their ability to read, statistics show...they often face a harder time achieving a successful future.
+Note: It is frightening how many American children are falling behind the children of the world in literacy.
+Many schools, ABC books, and television videos meant to teach beginning readers have not impacted the numbers.
+When a child falls behind in their ability to read, statistics show...they often face a much harder time achieving a successful future.

 THE ANSWER

-Teach your child to read before they start school.
-Using ABC Books makes it harder for some children to learn to read; children who cannot make the abstract jump that the names of alphabet letters and the reading sounds of alphabet letters are often not the same.
+Teach your child to read before they start school--remembering--ABC Books often make it harder for some children to learn to read; children who cannot make the abstract jump that the names of alphabet letters and the reading sounds of alphabet letters are often not the same.
 A for apple is sight reading.

 FOR CHILDREN FOUR TO SIX YEARS OLD

 Used as a Picture Book, parents, teachers, and loved ones are to read the stories first and then tell the stories to their children at the level of their child's understanding.
-By keeping the book hidden away until a special reading time (bedtime is best) and by not looking ahead at the pictures, the element of surprise keeps children wanting more.
-And by limiting the stories to one a day, a small child with a short attention span stays interested and has a better chance of remembering the lesson.
+By keeping the book hidden away until a special reading time (bedtime is best), and by not looking ahead at the pictures, the element of surprise keeps children wanting more.
+Limiting the stories to one a day, a small child with a short attention span stays interested and has a better chance of remembering the lesson.

 FOR OLDER CHILDREN & CHILDREN